 Catalog Description - This course expands social work students' knowledge, values, and skills with regard to advanced micro practice with groups and families.
-Pre-requisites: SOWK 6121, 6131, 6141, 6151, 6212, 6232, 6242, 6441, 6442, 6252 Co-requisites: None.

 Course Rationale: This course prepares students to engage, assess, intervene, and evaluate advanced practices with groups and families.
 Students will learn to critically and intentionally integrate theory and intervention in a manner consistent with client development, culture, needs, and preferences, as well as social work values, and evidence based findings.
 Students will explore and balance tensions and synergies between individual and multi-level health and functioning.
 Students will continue to refine their self-awareness into understanding the complex interactions between human behavior and the social environment.
 Further, students will advocate for practices that that effectively promote social and economic well-being.